Home Animals Big Woollybacks: 11 Largest Sheep Around The World

 Average Height: 74 – 80 centimeters (29 – 31 inches)

 Does this look familiar?
 If you are a fan of Shaun the Sheep, this is exactly the breed that you are looking at right now.
-Suffolk is one of the largest sheep breed with distinctive appearance that you can easily recognize.
-This British domestic sheep breed has a white body with black face and legs, and both sexes are polled.
-Unlike the cartoon, Suffolk is actually raised primitive for its meat that export to many countries worldwide.
+Suffolk is one of the largest sheep breeds with a distinctive appearance that you can easily recognize.
+This British domestic sheep breed has a white body with a black face and legs, and both sexes are polled.
+Unlike the cartoon, Suffolk is actually raised primitive for its meat that is exported to many countries worldwide.
 The breed itself also goes to different countries such as Australia, Brazil, New Zealand, South Africa, the United States, etc. Because of that, Suffolk is one of the most numerous sheep breeds in the world.

 3Border Leicester